amirongit/notecode/algebra.md

 #### Power to power rule
 - when a base being raised to a power is being raised to another power, the two powers are multiplied to get the result
 #### Raising product to power
-- a term being raised to a power is written as it's divisors being raised to the power
+- a term being raised to a power is written as its divisors being raised to the power
 #### Fractional exponent rule
-- a fraction being raised to a power is written as it's numerator into the power divided by it's denominator into the power
+- a fraction being raised to a power is written as its numerator into the power divided by its denominator into the power

 ### Integer exponents & the quotient rule
 #### Zero exponent rule
 - any non-zero value to the power of zero results in 1
 #### Negative exponent rule
-- the factor is written as it's reciprocal with the denominator being raised to the opposed exponent
+- the factor is written as its reciprocal with the denominator being raised to the opposed exponent
-- it's coefficient is written as the numerator of the fraction
+- its coefficient is written as the numerator of the fraction
 #### Algebraic version of the quotient rule
 - when operands of the same base are divided, the exponents are subtracted to get the result